 • Volatile organic compounds, including cleaners, air fresheners and personal care products

-Even if you or someone in your household doesn’t experience allergies or asthma, an air purifier can reduce other issues associated with bad indoor air quality.
-These involve:
+Even if you or someone in your residence doesn’t struggle with allergies or asthma, an air purifier can reduce other issues linked to low indoor air quality.
+These entail:

 • Headaches